SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

     - Meaning &mdash; Faith means confidence, trust, to hold something as true.
     - Necessity &mdash; Salvation is always through faith, not because of faith (Eph.
 2:8).
 Faith is the channel through which we receive God’s gift of eternal life; it is not the cause...
     - Kinds &mdash; Intellectual / historical, miracle, temporary, saving.

+<span style="font-style:Italic;font-size:34px;color:Black;">Conclusion</span>

+- Protestants compose the largest percent of [the greatest minds ever to have existed in the sciences](https://sevenshepherd.github.io/science/), especially for the last hundred years of nobel prize.
+- The [NET Bible Full Translators' Notes](https://amzn.to/3WLAgbr) as well as the [ESV Study Bible](https://amzn.to/3WsN0Uw) are the most accurate Bibles mankind has ever produced, and they come from those who have concluded a reformed theology.

+**For reasons like these, I do advocate for a return to the purity of historical protestant theologies.** The Bible does warn us of a coming apostasy, a great falling away from the faith.
+We see this in the cults which began springing up very late in church history, especially the 19th century and later.
+I do the believe reformers, who gave us the five solas, are in fact the safest and most historically consistent choice, and so I currently identify with reformed theology.

 <script>
     var refTagger = {